stfc/cloud-azimuth-user-docs/docs/platforms/kubernetes-applications/huggingface-llm.md

 To get started, in the Platforms tab, press the <img loading="lazy" class="off-glb" src="../../../assets/images/new-platform-button.svg" style="height:1em; vertical-align:middle;"> New Platform button, and select HuggingFace LLM.

+!!!
+Warning
+    Please be conscious of UKRI and the STFC's security policies when selecting a model.
+For example, DeepSeek cannot be used on the STFC Cloud Platform.

 You will then be presented with launch configuration options to fill in:

 |**Option**                                | **Explanation**|